Ayussh-Raj/DSALeetcode/README.md

 # Java DSA Practice – Ayush Raj

 This repository contains my personal practice solutions for Data Structures and Algorithms (DSA) in **Java**.
-These problems are solved from platforms like LeetCode and include implementations of arrays, strings, hashing, two pointers, recursion, linked lists, and other fundamental concepts.
+These problems are solved from platforms like LeetCode and include implementations of arrays, strings, hashing, two pointers and other fundamental concepts.

 ---